himanshugiripunje/Important-Projects/Theorotical-concepts.md

  - one role is for one instance only

- ##*Features of EBS: *
+ ##**Features of EBS:*
  - It is availability zone specific, due to it has high performance.
  - you can change its volume type (gp2 to io2) without facing downtime.
  - you can expand your ssd volume.

-#*what is CPU*
+#**what is CPU**
+------It handles the core processing tasks in a computer, it defines your processing power.
----- carries out the instruction from computer program. based upon the instruction it performs logical and arith. operations
+----carries out the instruction from computer program. based upon the instruction it performs
+----- is the brain, taking information, calculating it, and moving it where it needs to go. logical and arith. operations
 ###Functions of CPU in computer.
 - controlling all other parts of machine and sending timing signals.
 - transferring data between memory and i/o devices.